 Garnish with some grated chocolate on top and a few mini chocolate chips.

-If your plan to make ahead, you will need to cover each serving glass tightly with clear wrap and refrigerate.
+If your plan to make it ahead, you will need to cover each serving glass tightly with clear wrap and refrigerate.
 Then remove the clear wrap from each glass before serving.

 Serve with whipped cream or fresh berries.